nth-chile/gagesalzano2/src/_projects/Varea.md

     />
   </div>

+{{slide['end']}}

+{{slide['startmobile']}}

-  <p class="bg">Varea Media is an independent media company in Houston that uses their knowledge of the digital landscape to find eco-friendly solutions to meet various business objectives.
+  <p>Varea Media is an independent media company in Houston that uses their knowledge of the digital landscape to find eco-friendly solutions to meet various business objectives.
 The team was seeking to build an online network to share news on clean energy, sustainability, and environmental well-being, both in your local community and worldwide.</p>
 {{slide['end']}}

 {{slide['startmobile']}}

   <div>
     <img
       class="full-height"